intel/pepc/docs/pepc-cstates.rst

    Force colorized output even if the output stream is not a terminal (adds ANSI escape codes).

 **--print-man-path**
    Print path to pepc manual pages directory and exit.
 This path can be added to the 'MANPATH' environment variable to make the manual pages available to the 'man' tool.

 **--override-cpu-model** *VFM*
    This option is for debugging and testing purposes only.
-Override the target host CPU model and force {TOOLNAME} treat the host as a specific CPU model.
+Override the target host CPU model and force pepc to treat the host as a specific CPU model.
 The format is '[<Vendor>:][<Family>:]<Model>', where '<Vendor>' is the CPU vendor (e.g., 'GenuineIntel' or 'AuthenticAMD'), '<Family>' is the CPU family (e.g., 6), and '<Model>' is the CPU model (e.g., 0x8F).
-Example: 'GenuineIntel:6:0x8F' will force the tool treating the target host CPU as a Sapphire Rapids Xeon.
+Example: 'GenuineIntel:6:0x8F' will force the tool to treat the target host CPU as a Sapphire Rapids Xeon.
 The vendor and family are optional and if not specified, the tool will use the vendor and family of the target host CPU.
 The family and model can be specified in decimal or hexadecimal format.